-.../abc:Credentials/abc:Credential/abc:Attributes/abc:Attribute
+.../abc:PresentationPolicy/abc:Credential//abc:DisclosedAttribute

-This element specifies one attribute of this credential that has to be revealed in the presentation token, either to the verifier itself, or to an external inspector.
+This element specifies an attribute of this credential that has to be revealed in the presentation token, either to the verifier itself, or to an external inspector.

-Even though there are no syntactical restrictions imposing this, presentation policies SHOULD NOT revocation handle request to reveal the value of the (with attribute type http://abc4trust.eu/wp2/abcschemav1.0/revocationhandle), as doing so enables Verifiers to link presentations tokens generated with the same credential.
+Even though there are no syntactical restrictions imposing this, presentation policies SHOULD NOT reveal the value the revocation handle (with attribute request to of type http://abc4trust.eu/wp2/abcschemav1.0/revocationhandle), as doing so enables Verifiers to link presentations tokens generated with the same credential.
 If necessary, inspection can be used to only reveal the value of the revocation handle under specific circumstances.

-.../abc:Credentials/abc:Credential/abc:Attributes/abc:Attribute/@AttributeTyp e
+.../abc:Credentials/abc:Credential/abc:DisclosedAttribute/@AttributeType